ZEPETO-Templates/FashionBattle_Template/README.md

 ### Getting it from the releases section

-Go to the releases section or click in the lastest release
+Go to the releases section or click in the latest release.

 <br><img src = "docs/images/download/06.png" alt = "releases section img"></img><br>